bennettslin/yearlings_bobtail_app/NIGHT_COLOURS_WORK.md

         * adjust rosebushes and lemon tree
     * Bedroom (Pchelka)
         * outside floor cube zIndex
+        * cubes for magic and future
+            * Use same letter for all night cubs, and also spotlight
         * new illustrations
             * rose bushes
         * adjust rosebushes and lemon tree
     * Liz couch (Kyon)
     * Basement bed (Uncanny)
+        * new illustrations
+            * peach tree
-        * adjust rosebushes and stink plant
+        * adjust rosebushes and peach tree

 # Night colours indoors
 * Attic (Constellations)